2023 Rolling Fork tornado: Formation

-As it reached the southwestern outskirts of Rolling Fork, the tornado moved directly through the Indian Bayou subdivision along Pinkins Road at low-end EF4 intensity, where every single home (about 15 in all) was leveled, and multiple were swept away.
+As it reached the southwestern outskirts of Rolling Fork at 8:05 pm CDT, the tornado moved directly through the Indian Bayou subdivision along Pinkins Road at low-end EF4 intensity, where every single home (about 15 in all) was leveled, and multiple were swept away.
 Most of the homes in the area were poorly constructed or were manufactured homes, though one frame home at this location was well built enough to earn a low-end EF4 rating.
-Violent contextual damage was also noted as large hardwood trees near the residences were severely debarked, some were stripped of their branches, cars were thrown into fields and destroyed, and debris was strewn long distances.
-One person was severely injured in this area and died four weeks later.
+Violent contextual damage was also noted as large hardwood trees near the residences were severely debarked, some were stripped of their branches and stubbed, cars were thrown into fields and destroyed, and debris was strewn long distances.
+One car was rolled and bounced 100 yd and left wrapped in utility lines, while another vehicle was thrown against a partially debarked tree.
+One person was severely injured in this area and died about four weeks later.
 Low-end EF4 damage continued as the tornado crossed MS 826, where a brick house was flattened, and many trees were debarked and left with only stubs of branches remaining.
 A large metal outbuilding was swept away at high-end EF2 intensity in this area as well.
 The tornado then weakened slightly, but remained intense, completely destroying a house near Oasis Drive at high-end EF3 intensity.
 The home was leveled, but it may have been struck by three nearby mobile homes that were thrown and destroyed.
-The tornado maintained EF3 strength as it entered the southwestern part of Rolling Fork.